MOCM Artists 2023

 Catherine French began Suzuki violin at age four, then continued her studies under the esteemed Canadian pedagogue Dr. Lise Elson.
 Ms. French graduated from Indiana University with a Bachelor of Music degree and a Performer’s Certificate, then earned a Master’s degree from the Juilliard School.
 Her teachers were Miriam Fried, Felix Galimir, and Joel Smirnoff.

-Chloé Thominet, violist/teacher
+Chloé Thominet, violin

 French born violist Chloé Thominet has performed as soloist, chamber musician and